RoffyS/Qwen-1.5B-DataScienceTA/README.md

 # Technical Report: Low-Resource Data Science Teaching Assistant Using Qwen-1.5B
 https://huggingface.co/RoffyS/Qwen-1.5B-DataScienceTA

 Note: The current Qwen-1.5B-DataScienceTA is an early-stage model and is not yet ready for deployment.
 The model is still in the fine-tuning phase and is being tested for its performance and reliability.
 The dataset used for fine-tuning has not yet been finalized as I am still experimenting with the optimal workflow of creating valuable QA pairs for SFT from the raw corpora.
 Also, the dataset is not going to be open-sourced due to privacy concerns.
+However, you are more than welcome to use and tweak the current pipeline for your own data, not limited to the data science domain, as it is designed to be universal.
+In other words, it should be a good starting point for any fine-tuning efforts using Apple Silicon devices.

 ## Project Overview
 - **Objective**: Develop locally-deployable teaching assistant for data science concepts